By Common Consent: Content and style

 Although By Common Consent was originally created to provide a place for more politically liberal members of the LDS Church to discuss issues, a vast majority of the content found on BCC is not political in nature.
-Post topics frequently address practical application of tenets of the LDS faith, Mormon history, analysis of ancient and modern scripture, poetry, music, humor, and current events.
+The topics of posts frequently address practical application of tenets of the LDS faith, Mormon history, analysis of ancient and modern scripture, poetry, music, humor, and current events.

-New contributions to the blog are posted daily by the "permas" with frequent additional posts provided by guest bloggers.
-Comments from readers are supported, and while a majority of participants in comment discussions are adherents to the LDS Church, the blog aims to maintain an environment conducive to respectful interfaith dialogue.
-The blog includes articles and discussions, with scholarly research, satire, devotionals, and humor.
+The blog gets updated daily by the "permas" (permanents) with additional posts provided frequently by guest bloggers.
+The blog supports comments from readers and aims to maintain an environment that fosters respectful interfaith dialogue, even though the majority of participants in comment discussions are adherents to the LDS Church.
+It includes articles, discussions, scholarly research, satire, devotionals, and humor.

 Recurring features

-Since 2004, BCC has introduced several recurring features (* denotes series that is still active):
+Since 2004, BCC has introduced several recurring features, including: